hlascelles/karina_personal_website/_posts/kitchen/2013-02-05-squash-pomegranate-salad.md

 * Peel the butternut squash, chop it into cubes, coat them in olive oil.
 Bake until tender and starting to char on the corners, about 40min.
 * Slice the pomegranate in half and extract the seeds by making strategic shallow incisions with a sharp knife.
 * Chop feta and mint.
-* Mix everything and dress with olive oil and Zaatar spice mix.
+* Mix everything and dress with olive oil and zaatar.